 There are two categories of resources: contingent and prospective.

-Contingent resources are quantities of petroleum estimated, as of a given date, to be potentially recoverable from known accumulations, but the projects are not yet considered mature enough for commercial development due to one or more contingencies.
+are quantities of petroleum estimated, as of a given date, to be potentially recoverable from known accumulations, but the projects are not yet considered mature enough for commercial development due to one or more contingencies.

 In other words, there's a good idea of how much oil and gas is in the reservoir, but issues such as political and social events or even a lack of market prevent production.
 There can be a major oil discovery in the Congo right now.
 You want to risk getting shot to get to it?